(About)

 She began working with cut paper in her college design classes.
 The very first pieces were small, abstract compositions that explored color relationships, but it was her final project in an art theory class that started her fascination with cutting ever-smaller, ever-more-detailed shapes.
 Since then, she’s been drawn to capturing the subtle magic hidden in the simplest and most common of views.

 Most pieces are inspired by scenery from local walks and trips.
+I’m drawn to the details and moods that create a sense of place.
 Even if I’m just walking through my neighborhood, down the same streets over and over again, I try to keep my eyes open and notice new details or compositions.

 What’s your process?